pappabear/myday-react-redux/README.md

-# MyDay in React, Redux, Thunk, and Material-UI, connecting to a Node RESTful API
+# MyDay in React, Redux, Thunk, and Material-UI, connecting to a RESTful Node API backend

 Inspired by: